Inflating Tower Paddle Boards: PSI Recommendations

 What Is the Recommended Maximum PSI for My Inflatable Paddle Board?

 The maximum inflatable stand-up paddle board PSI is 20.
 We don’t recommend inflating your SUP beyond a PSI of 15, as you will only see small, incremental gains in the board’s rigidity past that point.

 It is physically impossible to over-inflate your inflatable paddle board if you use our air pump for inflatables, which comes with every new ISUP package.
 For all Tower paddle boards, a PSI of at least 10 should be reached: You should find the last 30-40 pumps to be fairly difficult, but it’s worthwhile to get it to full inflation.
 Note that the gauge that comes with our pump will not register the air pressure until the board is at at least 7 PSI.
 Once you think your board is fully blown up, take a break, and then pump it up 10 to 15 more times.

 If you buy our electric paddle board pump for your Tower inflatable paddle board, the PSI setting will be reached automatically, and the pump will turn itself off when it’s finished.

 Please note that if you use an air compressor to inflate the board, your two-year warranty is voided.
 This is because air compressors can potentially over-inflate your Tower inflatable paddle board.
-A PSI past 25 could cause the ISUP to burst, and always best to cap it
+A PSI past 22-23 could cause the ISUP to burst, and always best to cap it

 Should I Deflate My ISUP After Use?